Hazard Insurance: A Complete Guide For Homeowners

 Insurance rates regularly increase to keep up with inflation in order to cover the cost of repairing your home.
 Your rates may also go up after an insurance inspection that may determine your home needs upgrades.
 If your neighborhood has felt the effects of climate change-driven storms and fires, your hazard insurance premiums may increase to cover the rising costs of repair.

 What does hazard insurance not cover?

-Not sure what costs beyond hazard insurance that you should anticipate as a homeowner?
+Not sure what costs beyond hazard insurance you should anticipate as a homeowner?
 Check out our guide to the full cost of homeownership.